-The firm's professional standards note covering independence sets out the following:
+The Firm's professional standards note covering independence sets out the following:

-- Adherence to the ICAA's Code of Ethics and Professional Standards issued by the Accounting Professional & Ethical Standards Board (APESB) takes precedence over commercial considerations - Partners and managers are required to keep independence issues under constant review and, in respect of audit assignments, reconfirm the firm's independence having regard to the APESB Code of Ethics and Processional Standards, prior to the commencement of every audit - All members of the firm are required to complete an annual declaration of their independence and freedom from conflicts of interest - Partners of network firms are required to complete a prohibited securities declaration annually.
+- Adherence to the ICAA's Code of Ethics and Professional Standards issued by the Accounting Professional & Ethical Standards Board (APESB) takes precedence over commercial considerations. - Before accepting any new work assignments from either new or existing clients, partners and staff must take reasonable steps to identify circumstances that could pose a conflict of interest both within the Firm and the PKF network. - Conflict of interest checks within the PKF network must include a review of the PKFI Transnational Entities database to establish if any network firm has an existing relationship with the new or existing clients. - Partners and managers are required to keep independence issues under constant review and, in respect of audit assignments, reconfirm the Firm's independence having regard to the APESB Code of Ethics and Processional Standards, prior to the commencement of every audit. - All members of the Firm are required to complete an annual declaration of their independence, freedom from conflicts of interest and that they hold no prohibited investments. - Partners of network firms are required to complete a prohibited securities declaration annually.

-The requirement to comply with ICAA's Code of Ethics and APESB's Professional Standards is set out in the firm's Quality Control Manual and forms part of the employees' contracts of employment.
+The requirement to comply with the CA ANZ's Code of Ethics and the APESB's Professional Standards is set out in the Firm's Quality Control Manual and forms part of the employees' contracts of employment.

-3. ACCEPTANCE AND CONTINUANCE OF CLIENT RELATIONSHIPS AND SPECIFIC ENGAGEMENTS
+3. Acceptance and continuance of client relationships and specific engagements

-The firm has detailed procedures covering the acceptance and continuance of client relationships and new specific engagements.
+The Firm has detailed procedures covering the acceptance and continuance of client relationships and new specific engagements.
 This includes conducting an independence check throughout the PKF Australia network for all public interest entity (PIE) tenders and proposed appointments.

 For all PIEs, a comprehensive client acceptance form must be completed prior to acceptance of an appointment.

+This requires identification of the prospective client, an assessment of the Firm's independence and freedom from conflicts of interest, and an assessment of whether the Firm has the requisite skills and resources to carry out the engagement and an assessment of the risk the prospective client would present to the Firm.

+Conflict of interest checks are completed prior to preparing a proposal for a potential new client or before agreement for the provision of a new service to an existing client.
+The checks include a consideration of whether the entity is a transnational entity, a public interest entity or a listed entity.
+Transnational entities are those entities whose financial statements may be relied upon outside the audited entity's home jurisdiction for the purposes of significant lending, investment or regulatory decisions.
+A database of such entities is maintained by PKFI to enable identification of those entities where another network member firm provides services to that entity.

-This requires identification of the prospective client, an assessment of the firm's independence and freedom from conflicts of interest, and an assessment of whether the firm has the requisite skills to carry out the engagement.
-Upon acceptance of a new client or a specific engagement from an existing client, the firm issues a detailed engagement letter for agreement by the client.
-This includes the nature of the assignment and the firm's standard terms of business.
+Upon acceptance of a new client or a specific engagement from an existing client, the Firm issues a detailed engagement letter for agreement by the client.
+This includes the nature of the assignment and the Firm's standard terms of business.

-4. RESOURCES
+4. Resources

-The firm has established policies and procedures to ensure that its people are equipped with the required technical skills, commitment to client service and high professional and ethical standards, covering objectivity, integrity and independence.

-The firm sets high standards for the recruitment and promotion of personnel, in particular with regard to the selection and interview of candidates and the qualifications required.
+The Firm has established policies and procedures to ensure that its people are equipped with the required technical skills, commitment to client service and high professional and ethical standards, covering objectivity, integrity and independence.
+The Firm sets high standards for the recruitment and promotion of personnel, in particular with regard to the selection and interview of candidates and the qualifications required.
 Partners are involved in all interviews and references are always taken, including from professional and regulatory bodies.
-All new staff are subject to a compulsory probationary period of at least three months as part of their employment agreement.
+All new staff are subject to a compulsory six month probationary period as part of their employment agreement.